Ibn al-Haytham: Legacy

 UNESCO declared 2015 the International Year of Light and its Director-General Irina Bokova dubbed Ibn al-Haytham 'the father of optics'.
 Amongst others, this was to celebrate Ibn Al-Haytham's achievements in optics, mathematics and astronomy.
 An international campaign, created by the 1001 Inventions organisation, titled 1001 Inventions and the World of Ibn Al-Haytham featuring a series of interactive exhibits, workshops and live shows about his work, partnering with science centers, science festivals, museums, and educational institutions, as well as digital and social media platforms.
 The campaign also produced and released the short educational film 1001 Inventions and the World of Ibn Al-Haytham.

+Ibn al-Haytham appears on the 10,000 dinar banknote of the Iraqi dinar, series 2003.